coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 objects, and disguised creatures or objects for what they really are, provided they are within 10 feet per divine rank of the deity.
-This ability is similar to the *true seeing* spell, except that it does not reveal creatures' alignments and it does foil mundane disguises.
+This ability is similar to the *true seeing* spell, except that it does not reveal creatures’ alignments and it does foil mundane disguises.

 **Suggested Portfolio Elements:** Knowledge, truth.